Animal-Movements/China_2026/README.md

 ## Overview

 ## Key Topics
+1. Data Import & Cleaning: Step-by-step instructions on how to import animal movement data from Movebank or a standealone .csv file, with steps to take to clean your data and assess the qualify of the data prior to analysis.
+Create a trajectory from the imported points and create a dynamic animationn.
+2. Movement Metrics: Summarize the movements a discrete set of steps, analyzing step length, turning angle, speed.
+Learn to calculate other movement traits, such as net displacement, intensity of use, and diurnality that are commonly calculated by movement ecologists.
+3. Continuous Time Movement Modeling (CTMM): Learn how to incorporate the autocorrelation structure of your data into analyses by using a semi-variogram approach.
+Compare CTMM-based metrics with discrete-time metrics.
+4. Homerange: Learn the history of home range estimation, calculating simple models like Minimum Convex Polygons (MCP) & Kernel Density Estimation (KDE).
+Understand the assumptions and biases of home range methods.
+Calculate an Autocorrelated Kernel Density Estimate (AKDE) for your species of interest, inclusive of a population home range.
+5. BaBA, NSD, Recurse
+6. Periodic Movements, Trajectory/Path Simulation
+7. Earth Observation: Learn how to integrate earth observation data with animal point locations.
+8. Behavior: Fitting Hidden Markove Models with GPS and accelerometer data data
+9. Error: Accounting for location error in GPS positions.
+10. Resource Selection: Conduct habitat analyses.

 ## Instructors
 **Jared Stabach**, Research Ecologist & Head - Conservation Technology & Innovation, *Smithsonian's National Zoo & Conservation Biology Institute*